 Your sales manager/team lead is your go-to person in making sure you will be successful in this role.
 Based on your probation period, we recommend you do weekly, bi-weekly or monthly check-ins with him/her.

 Note: As time goes on in the probationary process you will need to show initiative and the check-ins will be less.
 Be disciplined and accountable and all should be fine.

-It's also the tail end of your probation and if you are really serious about securing the job, there we recommend you do the following;
+It's also the tail end of your probation and if you are really serious about securing the job, then we recommend you do the following:

 Increasing your sales activity